Kyuery/Bandit-OverTheWire/Levels/Level 0.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```

 This command connects to the server with the username `bandit0` at the specified host and port.
 You'll be prompted to enter the password, which, in this case, is also `bandit0`.
-After successfully logging in, you can proceed to the Level 1 page to find out how to beat the next level
+After successfully logging in, you can proceed to the Level 1 page to find out how to beat the next level.